-The Corner brings together residents of West Oakland and neighboring communities in Pittsburgh’s East End.
-It’s a place where neighbors can catch up over a good cup of coffee (coffee that’s earned a farmer a living wage …).
+The Corner brings together residents from West Oakland, Oak Hill, the Greater Pittsburgh area and beyond!
+More than just a building–It’s a place where neighbors can catch up over a good cup of coffee.
 A place where people share their stories and their culture through the arts.
 A place where people can organize and advocate against injustice.
-A where people have a voice.
-A place where they can be part of something bigger than themselves.
+A place where people have a voice.
+A safe space where they can be part of something bigger than themselves.

 The Corner seeks to be a comfortable, welcoming space where neighbors and families experience God’s love by engaging with one another, connecting to resources that address their needs, and participating in community-driven activities.